Cognitive Behavioural Therapy (CBT) & Arthritis.

 July 2023

 We know physical activity and nutrition are very important for managing chronic pain in arthritis, but did you know there is evidence for cognitive behavioural therapy?
-In this article, we look at what it is and how it works.

 What is CBT?